IBM/predict-opioid-prescribers/README.md

 ## Flow

-1. Log in to or start a DSX account.
+1. Log into IBM's DSX service.
 2. Upload the data as a data asset into DSX.
-3. Start a notebook in DSX.
+3. Start a notebook in DSX and input the data asset previously created.
-4. Input the data into your notebook from your data assets.
+4. Explore the data with pandas
-5. Explore the data with python pandas and Pixie Dust.
+5. Create data visualizations with Pixie Dust.
 6. Train machine learning models with scikit learn.
 7. Evaluate their prediction performance.